ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 ```ocaml
 f : arg1 -> arg2 -> ... -> argn -> rettype
 ```

-The arrow syntax looks strange now, but when we come to so-called "currying" later you'll see why it was chosen.
+The arrow syntax looks strange now but later you'll see why it was chosen.
 For now I'll just give you some examples.

 Our function `average` which takes two floats and returns a float has
 type: